JuliaCI/Nanosoldier.jl/README.md

 The `vs` keyword argument is optional; if invoked from a pull request, it will be derived automatically from the merge base.
 In other cases, the comparison step (step 3 above) will be skipped.

 The tag predicate is used to decide which benchmarks to run, and supports the syntax defined by the [tagging system](https://github.com/JuliaCI/BenchmarkTools.jl/blob/master/doc/manual.md#indexing-into-a-benchmarkgroup-using-tagged) implemented in the [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) package.
-Additionally, you can run all benchmarks by using the keyword `ALL`, e.g. `runbenchmarks(ALL)`.
+Additionally, you can run all benchmarks by using the keyword `ALL`, e.g. `runbenchmarks(ALL)`, which is the same as specifying no predicate at all.

 The `vs` keyword argument takes a reference string which can points to a Julia commit to compare against.
 The following syntax is supported for reference string: